sauravmishra1710/React-Auto-Checks/README.md

 #### Custom npm scripts

-To completely automate the lifecycle management of husky hooks & get the configuration complete as part of `npm isntall` itself, we will introduce the following custom scripts in package.json -
+To completely automate the lifecycle management of husky hooks & get the configuration complete as part of `npm install` itself, we will introduce the following custom scripts in package.json -

 1. **clean** - this will clean the complete project (husky, package-lock & node_modules) & allow for re-installation.
 2. **clean:install** - this will run the clean script & trigger the installation of project.